 Spyware can also download itself onto your system without you ever approving a download or even realizing you've been infected.

-This can happen if you open an email attachment from an unknown source, click on a pop-up advert on a malicious website, or download an unverified app on your device.
+This scenario can occur when you open an email attachment from an unfamiliar source, click on a pop-up advertisement on a malicious website, or download an unverified application onto your device.

 Once installed on your device, spyware can be extremely difficult to spot.
 Some variations are even designed to change the settings on any anti-spyware software or firewalls you might use, to prevent their own detection.